What Is Project Management Software?

 Ability to assign roles – Design a culture of ownership by creating a transparent work environment where everything is visible to everyone, including who is working on what in each project.

 Collaboration – The ability to communicate in-app and collaborate on individual tasks and projects sharing comments, feedback, and ideas, all while keeping a historic record of discussions.

-KPI dashboards – The quickest way to track projects performance is to create a project KPIs dashboard that all always displays key information in real-time.
+KPI dashboards – The quickest way to track project performance is to create a project KPIs dashboard that always displays key information in real-time.

 The primary purpose of the project management software is to assist project managers throughout the different project stages, and it comes with many benefits that simplify and improve your overall project management process.
 However, project management software has its cons too.

 Here are the top benefits of using project management software, as well as what disadvantages it might have: